li-lab-mcgill/covid19_media/code/METM/README.md

 # Multi-modal Embedded Topic Model

 The code for preprocessing GPHIN dataset is in `scripts/data_gphin.py`.
-The default settings are configured for GPHIN dataset and in order to preprocess this datast, simple run the following command
+The default settings are configured for GPHIN dataset and in order to preprocess this datast, simply run the following command

 ``` python data_gphin.py```